 High levels of the heavy metals cadmium, lead and arsenic, which have recently been found in South African pineapples due for export, are a serious health threat.

-According to the Cape Times (6 July 2007), local farmers unwittingly used the contaminated fertiliser, which was imported from China to cultivate their pineapple crops.
+Cape Times (6 July 2007), local farmers unwittingly used the contaminated fertiliser, which was imported from China to cultivate their pineapple crops.

 Environmental sources of heavy metals include air emissions from coal-burning plants, smelters and waste incinerators, and wastes from mining and industry.
 We can be exposed to heavy metals through air pollution and contaminated food, water and soil.